 - Wood furniture

 Considering all of the items that squirrels can use to file their teeth, practically nothing in your home is safe once these critters wander inside.
 To protect your family and belongings, seek professional wildlife removal services from the licensed experts at Critter Control® of Boston.
-We provide the most effective and long-term solutions to ensure that no critter is left behind in your home — and that you’ll never deal with another run in with them again.
+We provide the most effective and long-term solutions to ensure that no critter is left behind in your home — and that you’ll never deal with another run-in with them again.

-Let Us Fix the Damage From Squirrels
+Let the Professionals at Critter Control® of Boston to Fix the Damage From Squirrels

 When you attempt to remove squirrels on your own, the process can be stressful, expensive, and unsuccessful.
 Fortunately, our experienced technicians have come up with a plan to protect your home in four simple steps:

-- Inspection — A thorough inspection of your home reveals entry points, nesting areas, and the size of your squirrel situation.
+A thorough inspection of your home reveals entry points, nesting areas, and the size of your squirrel situation.
 Once we understand the details of your wildlife problem and the layout of your home, we can come up with a proper plan to remove the unwanted animals.

-- Removal — Safe, humane squirrel removal protects you, your family, and the intruding critters from harm.
+Safe, humane squirrel removal protects you, your family, and the intruding critters from harm.
 That’s why we use eco-friendly alternatives and low-risk treatments with every one of our wildlife management services.

-- Prevention — Installing prevention tools like vent screens and chimney caps helps us protect the most vulnerable parts of your home from future squirrel infestations.
+Installing prevention tools like vent screens and chimney caps helps us protect the most vulnerable parts of your home from future squirrel infestations.
 To give your home complete protection, we’ll also fill the holes and gaps that squirrels can use for entry with industrial sealant, wire mesh, and other tough material.

-- Restoration — Because squirrels gnaw, build nests, and breed, they can create chaos ranging from torn insulation to chewed wooden beams.
+Because squirrels gnaw, build nests, and breed, they can create chaos ranging from torn insulation to chewed wooden beams.
 So, once our licensed technicians find and exclude squirrels, we’ll take extra steps to repair the damage left behind.
 This includes sealing entry points and restoring your attic.

-Preventing Another Squirrel Situation
+How to Prevent Another Squirrel Situation

 After removing squirrels from your home, we’ll secure your property with professional tools and materials.
 From chimney caps and vent covers to entry point repair and restoration, our crew will do whatever it takes to prevent squirrels from entering again.
 However, there are a few things you can do around your home to also help prevent their return.